conectado/taping-memory-blog/static/articles/1_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_2).md

 }
 ```

+This root simply encapsulates our `BlogPreviewListDisplayerComponent` withing a div and a body for easy usage.

-Let's us this component in `src/lib.rs`
+Let's use this component in `src/lib.rs`

 ```
 src/lib.rs